The College Nurse and Wellbeing Advisor are based in the College and are available to all Newnham students.

 - Allergies in College

 If a situation arises in College where you don’t feel safe, you are encouraged to contact an appropriate member of College staff as soon as possible.
-This may be your Tutor or DoS, the College Nurse or Wellbeing Advisor, the porters or other administrative or academic staff.
-They will be able to take action to support you.
+This may be your Tutor or DoS, the College Nurse or Wellbeing Advisor, the Porters or other administrative or academic staff.

 For information on student safety from the University, the NHS and charities, there is a useful collection of resources here.
 These include materials you can access both for yourself and if you are worried about a friend. https://www.studentsupport.cam.ac.uk